radzserg/rsdi/README.md

 ```

 `object(ClassName)` - the simplest scenario that will call `new ClassName()`.
 When you need to pass arguments to the
-constructor, you can use `constructor` method.
-You can refer to the existing definitions via `get` helper.
+constructor, you can use `construct` method.
+You can refer to the already defined dependencies via the `get` helper.
 If you need to call object method after initialization you can use `method` it will be called after constructor.
-You also
-can refer to the existing definitions via `get` method.

 ### Factory definition

 You can use factory definition when you need more flexibility during initialisation. `container: IDIContainer` will be
 pass as an argument to the factory method.
+So you can resolve other dependencies inside the factory function.

 ```typescript